-Your character acquires points in several pools during character creation and upon sleeving into a morph.
-These pools reflect your character's transhuman capabilities: augmented intelligence, enhanced physical prowess, elevated charisma.
+You get points in several pools during character creation and upon sleeving into a morph.
+They reflect transhuman capabilities: augmented intelligence, enhanced physical prowess, elevated charisma.

-Each pool is linked to a different group of aptitudes and skills and may be used in unique ways to modify your rolls or provide other bonuses to your character.
+Each pool is linked to a group of aptitudes and skills and may be used in unique ways to modify your rolls or provide other bonuses.